simontaen/Passions/Notes.md

 * First launch, show loading and give feedback on progress of initially faving

 ### Spotify Integration
-* Fall back to Spotify if Music App does not seem to be used.
-But to what Artists?
-Current Top Artists?
 * Prevent incoming responses from spotify having impact after the first error
 * Spotify loading after session refresh